OSVAI/GridConv/README.md

                --grid_shape 5 5 --num_block 2 --hidsize 256 \
                --padding_mode c z
 ```
-Training on 1 1080Ti GPU cost 20 min per epoch, we train each model for 100 epochs
+Training on 1 1080Ti GPU typically costs about 20 minute per epoch.
+We train each model for 100 epochs
 with Adam optimizer.
 Several settings will influence the performance:
 - `--grid_shape H W`, we set grid pose as 5x5 size as default.
   When enabling learnable SGT, grid size can be set as arbitrary values and may have influence on the accuracy.